dogtagpki/pki/docs/installation/Installing_Basic_PKI_Server.md

 To enable JSS in Tomcat:

 ```
-$ pki-server jss-enable -i tomcat@pki
+$ pki-server jss-enable
 ```

-This command will install JSS libraries and create the initial JSS configuration in /var/lib/tomcats/pki/conf/jss.conf which can be customized as needed.
+This command will install JSS libraries and create the initial JSS configuration in /var/lib/pki/pki-tomcat/conf/jss.conf which can be customized as needed.

 To configure SSL connector with JSS implementation:

 ```
-$ pki-server http-connector-mod -i tomcat@pki \
+$ pki-server http-connector-mod \
   --sslImpl org.dogtagpki.tomcat.JSSImplementation \
   Secure
 ```